scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:47
 and you can see that currently the cpu
 0:49
-utilization is very less what we'll do
+utilization is very less what we’ll do
 0:50
 is we need to increase the cpu
 0:52